edamametechnologies/edamame_posture_cli/README.md

 This mode runs persistently (until stopped) and enforces policies in real-time, providing active protection of the environment.

-> Tip: combine `--check-whitelist` (and related checks) with `--cancel-on-violation` to automatically cancel CI pipelines whenever policy violations are detected.
+> Tip: combine `--fail-on-whitelist` (and related checks) with `--cancel-on-violation` to automatically cancel CI pipelines whenever policy violations are detected.

 ## Threat Models and Security Assessment
 EDAMAME Posture's security assessment capabilities are powered by comprehensive threat models that evaluate security across five key dimensions: